How Do You Grieve the Death of a Narcissistic Mother?

 First of all, I really did not grieve much for the first year after my narcissistic mother died.
 As the golden child and flying monkey adult children seemed devastated, a part of me felt guilty that mostly what I felt was relief and numbness.
 Do not get me wrong, I loved my mother dearly.

 Perhaps the numbness was my devastation or denial, especially from the realization that even on her deathbed she manipulated, gaslighted, and lied.
 She was dying, yet her final gesture before stepping into eternity was to give me one last swift kick.
 The more the realizations struck me, the more her passing began to seem like a gift to me.
-She was no longer suffering from cancer, and there could be no more damage done by her lying, manipulating, scapegoating, ridiculous demands, etc.
+She was no longer suffering from cancer, and there could be no more damage done by her lying, manipulating, scapegoating, ridiculous demands, etc. Little did I know at the time just how many would be wrestling to stand in her stead in that regard.
+Hence, our articles higher up the spectrum.

 I went to a therapist for a couple of months a little more than one year after my mother's passing.
 She pointed out to me that I had been grieving my mother my entire life.
 So perhaps it was not a lack of grief, but that I had already spent a lifetime processing that grief.
 That is a very accurate statement.